Winn/Byrd Award for Adults with FA

 • Describe how you would use the award.

-2023 Recipient: Ana Tabar
+Ana Tabar

 Ana grew up in the Dominican Republic, and in response to the critical needs for access to medication, diagnosis, treatment, and education for those with FA there, she established Un Corazon por Fanconi in 2018.Through this organization, she facilitates a supportive WhatsApp group for more than 73 families impacted by FA from 12 countries in Latin America.

-While serving on FARF’s Adult Council from 2020-2022, Ana helped plan and execute two meetings for Adults with FA (while keeping the international voice at the forefront of planning) and participated on the FARF diversity, equity, and inclusion committee.
+While serving on FCF’s Adult Council from 2020-2022, Ana helped plan and execute two meetings for Adults with FA (while keeping the international voice at the forefront of planning) and participated on the FCF diversity, equity, and inclusion committee.
 In addition, she is the recipient of two FA international grant awards, and acts as a representative for the Latin American FA community at the annual International Summit.

 Ana’s leadership in the Spanish-speaking FA community, as well as her efforts to educate more doctors about FA in the Dominican Republic, exemplify the spirit of the Amy Winn and Christopher T. Byrd Award for Adults with FA.
 Thank you, Ana!

-2023 Second Place Recipient: Egil Dennerline
+Egil Dennerline

 This year, the committee had multiple outstanding candidates for the award.
 Therefore, they have decided to recognize a second place winner, Egil Dennerline.